Readonly sizeReturns the size of this Collection.

 returns false and another for which is returns true.

-context: CReduces the Collection to a value by calling the reducer
+Optional context: COptional context: CReduces the Collection to a value by calling the reducer for every entry

 in the Collection and passing along the reduced value.